-To mount the power supply on a DIN rail, proceed as follows:
+To mount the LED power supply on a DIN rail, proceed as follows:

-- In the standard mounting position, the power supply is mounted on the DIN rail from the front.
+- In the normal mounting position, the LED power supply is mounted on the DIN rail from the front.
 When doing so, ensure that the snap-on foot rests completely on the DIN rail (A). - 2.
-Then push the power supply onto the DIN rail until the snap-on foot audibly snaps into place (B). - Check that the power supply is securely attached to the DIN rail.
+Then push the LED power supply onto the DIN rail until the snap-on foot audibly snaps into place (B). - Check that the LED power supply is securely attached to the DIN rail.

-Figure 10 Snapping the power supply onto the DIN rail
+Figure 12 Snapping the LED power supply onto the DIN rail

-The power supply housing has been designed so that it can also be mounted and operated in a surface-mounted or flush-mounted distributor in accordance with VDE 0603-1 or DIN 43871.
-The power supply is mounted via the integrated snapon foot directly onto the DIN rail of the surface-mounted or flush-mounted distributor (see section: Application example).
+The LED power supply housing has been designed so that it can also be mounted and operated in a surface-mounted or flush-mounted distributor in accordance with VDE 0603-1 or DIN 43871.
+The LED power supply is mounted via the integrated snap-on foot directly onto the DIN rail of the surface-mounted or flush-mounted distributor (see Section: Application example).